Programs and activities that receive Federal financial assistance from the United States Department of Education (ED) are covered by Title VI.

 Anyone who believes there has been an act of discrimination on the basis of race, color or national origin, against any person or group, in a program or activity that receives ED financial assistance, may file a complaint under Title VI.
 The person or organization filing the complaint need not be a victim of the alleged discrimination but may complain on behalf of another person or group.
-A complaint should be sent to Office of Equal Opportunity and Affirmative Action.
+A complaint should be sent to Office of Equity, Access and Inclusion.
 A complaint must be filed within 180 days of the date of the alleged discrimination unless the time for filing is extended for good cause.

 Complaint letters should explain who was discriminated against; in what way; by whom; when the discrimination took place; who was harmed; who can be contacted for further information; the name, address and telephone number of the complainant(s) and the alleged offending person(s); and as much background information as possible about the alleged discriminatory act(s).
 The complaint can be in person or you can use the online complaint form.
-The Office of Equal Opportunity and Affirmative Action keeps the identity of complainants confidential except to the extent necessary to carry out the purposes of the civil rights laws, or unless disclosure is required under the Freedom of Information Act, the Privacy Act or otherwise required by law.
+The Office of Equity, Access and Inclusion keeps the identity of complainants confidential except to the extent necessary to carry out the purposes of the civil rights laws, or unless disclosure is required under the Freedom of Information Act, the Privacy Act or otherwise required by law.

-If evidence indicates there has been a violation of Title VI, the Office of Equal Opportunity and Affirmative Action will initiate an investigation.
+If evidence indicates there has been a violation of Title VI, the Office of Equity, Access and Inclusion will initiate an investigation.
 The procedures for this investigation can be found in APSU Policy 6:004.

 Where to Request Additional Information or File a Complaint